-Environmental significant areas: Are lands which are zoned as C-1 Conservancy District, A-E Exclusive Agricultural Conservancy District, or E-C Environmental Corridor District or designated as primary environmental corridor, secondary environmental corridor or isolated natural areas in the Town of Genesee Comprehensive Land Use Plan - 2035 or SEWRPC Environmental Corridor Inventory.
+Environmental significant areas: Are lands which are zoned as C-1 Conservancy District, A-E Exclusive Agricultural Conservancy District, or E-C Environmental Corridor District or designated as primary environmental corridor, secondary environmental corridor or isolated natural areas on the Waukesha County Development Plan.

-Family: One or more persons who live together in one dwelling unit (DU) as a single housekeeping entity.
+Family: One (1) or more persons who live together in one dwelling unit (DU) as a single housekeeping entity.